Sudden downpours and rumbles of thunder across parts of England

 It came as a particularly intense band of showers charged east through the south and west, and forecasters said people should expect sudden downpours, thunder and dramatic skies.

-The deluge saw rainfall totals of around 27-28mm across the southern stretch of the UK.
+The deluge saw rainfall totals of around 25-28mm across the southern stretch of the UK.

-Met Office data shows England recorded 32.8mm of rain last month – almost half the usual monthly average.
+The highest rainfall total during 12 hours of the thunderstorm warning through to 9pm was 22.8mm in Bordon, Hampshire.

+Wales escaped most of the heavy thunderstorms that were forecast in the warning for Saturday as the maximum rainfall was 6.6mm in 12 hours to 9pm in Lletty Brongu.

 The weather warning was initially for parts of central and southern England and Wales to 6pm, and was later altered to cover east, south-east and south-west England to 9pm.